Bake or Break

 Apple Crisp

-A side-view of a single bowl of apple crisp with ice cream.
+A side view of a single bowl of apple crisp with ice cream.

 Apple season has arrived again, and it’s time to put this crisp and sweet-tart fruit to good use in the kitchen!
 There are so many scrumptious apple desserts, but this classic crisp is one of the best.
-It’s quick, easy, and hits the perfect balance in both flavor and texture.
+It’s quick, easy, and hits the perfect balances in both flavor and texture.

+• Sweet, tangy, and buttery.
 The filling of this crisp features tender, tangy apples coated in cinnamon sugar.
 To top those off, the rich and buttery streusel offers a delightful crunch along with a warm layer of fall spices.
 A hint of ginger adds a subtle bite, rounding out the flavors perfectly.

 A bowl of apple crisp with a single scoop of vanilla ice cream on top.